All Episodes

 Getting even with them.

-I'm trying to discuss this without the racial component as a means of simply informing people what was going on, regardless.
+I'm trying to discuss this without the racial component as a means of simply informing people what was going on regardless.

-Getting tricked is being told that Obamacare would push down the deficit in health care costs.
+As he continues to lie about this from top to bottom, you know what getting tricked is getting tricked is being told that Obamacare would push down the deficit in health care costs.

 That's getting tricked.